 The Brave (and not-so-new) World of Hybrid Workplaces

 Although hybrid workplaces have become synonymous with COVID and the work-from-home orders of the pandemic era, the truth is that flexible work environments are nothing new.
-In fact, the concept has been on the rise for a couple of decades now, and it’s not going away anytime soon.
+In fact, hybrid workplaces have been on the rise for a couple of decades now, and they’re not going away anytime soon.

 Who’s going hybrid?

 As I said above, the concept of employees working remotely is not a new one, at least in the tech world.
 Companies started exploring telecommuting as early as the 1970s.
 When I worked at IBM back in the ‘90s, they were already converting their offices into open-plan workplaces.
 A quick search of top tech companies’ websites shows that almost all of them have a hybrid work policy in place.

 For example, earlier this year, IBM’s HR chief, Nickle LaMoreaux, said that most of their employees only need to come into the office “from time to time,” and very few need to come in five days a week.
 In response, the tech giant will be cutting back on its physical space, eliminating much of the 70 million square feet of office space and the 1,000 locations it had pre-pandemic.1

 Adobe (an Aventi client) is another organization that is leaning into the hybrid workspace concept.
 They will allow most employees to work from home up to 50% of the time, and also plan to allow up to twice the current number of full-time remote employees.
 Gloria Chen, Adobe’s chief people officer, posted the following on Adobe company blog: “We know one size doesn’t fit all.
 When we say flexible, we mean flexible.”2

 And, as part of their commitment to sustain a flexible workplace for their employees, SAP has pledged to do the following (from TechRepublic):

 - An inclusive environment in which people can work from home, at the office, or remotely